Shola Akinlade: Early life

-Akinlade attended St. Gregory's College for his secondary education.
-In 2006, he graduated with a degree in Computer Science from Babcock University, Nigeria.
-Shola's career started at Heineken where he worked on their database management as a management trainee and moved on to being a software engineer with banks.
-In 2016, Akinlade and Ezra Olubi started Paystack.
+Akinlade was born and raised in Lagos, Nigeria.
+He had his secondary education at St Gregory's College, Lagos.
+In 2006, he obtained a degree in computer science from Babcock University.
+He started working at Heineken as a trainee for the company's database management.
+He later worked as a software engineer with several banks.
+In 2016, he founded Paystack with Ezra Olubi.